be-nny/dissertation-project/README.md

 ## Preprocessing

 ## Model
 Running the following command will use all the genres, `-g all`, in the preprocessed dataset, `-u UUID`, with 10 clusters to produce a gaussian mixture model plot.
+The plot contains 3 ellipses signifying the 1st, 2nd, and 3rd standard deviations explaining the likelihood of a point belonging to a particular cluster.
 ```pycon
 python model.py -c config.yml -u UUID -g all -n 10
 ```